brsr/antitile/docs/conway.rst

 Edges and vertices are retained, but faces are removed.
 The red crosses indicate that the base faces are not retained or replaced with vertices: they are removed entirely.
-If `G` is the genus of the seed polyhedron, the genus of the resulting "polyhedron" (inasmuch as an object with no faces can be a polyhedron) is `G - f`.
+If `G` is the genus of the seed polyhedron, the genus of the resulting "polyhedron" (inasmuch as an object with no faces can be considered a polyhedron) is `G - f`.
 The :math:`M_x` form is obvious:

 .. math::
    \begin{bmatrix}